Arkansas Blue Cross and Blue Shield Primary Care Scholarship

 Parents Club / Judy L. Smith Scholarship

 In June 2002, the College of Medicine Parents Club Board of Directors voted to recognize Judy Loftin Smith upon the occasion of her retirement, for 27 years at UAMS.
 Each year, a freshman medical student is selected by the College of Medicine Scholarship Committee to receive the Parents Club / Judy L Smith Scholarship based on academic excellence, character and financial need.
 In 1975, Judy became secretary to Mr. Bill North in Community Medical Affairs in the Dean’s Office.
 In 1976, Dr. Tom Bruce, Dean, asked Mr. North and Judy to help organize the Parents Club “to improve the quality of lifestyle of our medical students.”
 In 1984, Mr. North retired and Judy began working with Dr. Chris Hackler in Medical Humanities.
 At that time, Dean Bruce asked Mr. Tom South, Director, College of Medicine Student Financial Aid, to join Judy in working with the Parents Club—the only “graduate-level PTA” in Arkansas, and one of the very few organizations of this nature at any medical school in the United States.
 Judy also served as a liaison with the UAMS Student Advocacy Council, a peer support group that works closely with the Medical Student Wellness Program to keep students from falling prey to substance abuse, depression and other stresses.
 Judy’s uncle, Kenneth Carter, received a career enabling $100 college scholarship in 1926.
 He and his wife later endowed a scholarship at his alma mater, Baylor University, proving that scholarships once given can be repaid many times over.
-The inaugural award was presented in 2002 to Mark Bailey.
+The inaugural award was presented in 2000.

 Parents Club / Linda DuPuy Scholarship